Skip to main content

 Investigate the combined coverage report.

-Report data is collected by Playwright and the report is created by Monocart Coverage Reports .
+Report data is collected by Playwright and the report is created by Monocart Coverage Reports.
 Monocart offers plenty of options to tune the report for your needs.
-Example there are plenty of different kind of filtering options.
+For example, there are many different kinds of filtering options.
 Browser library supports Monocart config file